If it feels like you’re never going to get rid of your overdraft, don’t despair. This step-by-step guide will help you to tackle it once and for all.

 The downside to these cards is the transfer fee.

-Tesco Bank, for example, offers 36 months’ interest-free on money transfers made in the first 90 days, but there is a 3.94% fee.
+Tesco Bank, for example, offers up to 36 months’ interest-free on money transfers made in the first 90 days, but there is a 3.94% fee.
 Be aware you may be offered 0% for 30 or 24 months, depending on your individual circumstances.

 Once the introductory period ends, you’ll pay 20.626% to 29.202% pa (variable) depending on your circumstances, and a 3% fee.
 The card has a representative rate of 18.9% APR (variable)*.